An opinionated CI based on OpenShift Pipelines / Tekton

 • Git events Filtering and support for separate pipelines for each event

-• Gitlab, Bitbucket Server, Bitbucket Cloud and GitHub Webhook support.
+• GitLab, Bitbucket Server, Bitbucket Cloud and GitHub Webhook support.

 • tkn-pac plug-in for Tekton CLI for managing pipelines-as-code repositories and bootstrapping.